Meet The Next Major Operating System: Amazon's Alexa - Slashdot

 Does anyone have any stories about Alexa doing useful things?
 True stories only, not made up stuff about what it might do someday.

-Re:Interesting story (Score:4, Interesting)
+Re:Interesting story (Score:5, Interesting)

 I have a story about Alexa doing something useful.